 Other common acronyms and names

-The account-based world loves its acronyms.
-You'll see ABM, ABX, ABE, and others thrown around constantly.
+Common account-based acronyms and what they mean: You'll see ABM, ABX, ABE, and others thrown around constantly.
 Here's what they mean and how they connect to account-based prospecting:

 Account-based prospecting fits into all of these frameworks as the direct outreach component.